 • non-neurologists from backgrounds of primary care

 • nurse practitioners

 AMA PRA Category 1.
 Credit™:

 McLean Hospital designates this live activity for a maximum of 5.25 AMA PRA Category 1 Credit™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

 Nursing Contact Hours:

-This program meets the requirements of the Massachusetts Board of Registration in Nursing (244 CMR 5.00) for 6.75 contact hours of nursing continuing education credit.
-Advance practice nurses, please note: Educational activities which meet the requirements of the ACCME (such as this activity) count towards 50% of the nursing requirement for ANCC accreditation.
+This program meets the requirements of the Massachusetts Board of Registration in Nursing (244 CMR 5.00) for 5.25 contact hours of nursing continuing education credit.

+The Practical Neurological Toolkit: High Yield Updates for the Office and the Ward is a one-day program to be hosted virtually on June 4, 2021.
 The content is focused on common and hot topics in neuroscience, as well as identified clinical growth areas for the field.
-The course targets non-neurologists, from backgrounds of primary care and internal medicine and including hospitalists, nurse practitioners, and other advanced practice providers, and nurses.
+The course targets non-neurologists, from backgrounds of primary care and internal medicine and including hospitalists, nurse practitioners, nurses, and other advanced practice providers.

 At the end of this educational activity, participants should be able to:

 • Recognize the presentation, diagnosis, comorbidity, and pathophysiology of stroke along with the latest research in rapid recognition and delivery of stroke care.